AceCentre/aac-launchpad/README.md

 - `board-to-pdf`: Converts a board to a PDF
 - `cli`: The CLI to create templates
 - `graphql`: The GraphQL api to create templates

+## Attribution

+- Thanks to Braille Institute for the [Atkinson Hyperlegible Font](https://brailleinstitute.org/freefont)
+- Thanks to the [OpenDyslexic font](https://opendyslexic.org/) project.